loopdash/loopdash/src/glossary/media-settings.md

 title: Media Settings - Loopdash
 h1: Media Settings
 h2: What does it mean?
-summary: Media Settings in Wordpress are a configuration panel that allows users to set default sizes for images, choose the location for uploaded files, and enable/disable certain media-related features.
+description: Media Settings in Wordpress are a configuration panel that allows users to set default sizes for images, choose the location for uploaded files, and enable/disable certain media-related features.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly